Compagnie du chemin de fer de Caen à la mer: Rolling stock

 The company possessed but a small fleet of steam locomotives; it was composed of four 0-6-0 engines built in 1875 by Fives-Lille specially for the line.
 A 0-6-0 Corpet-Louvet was received in 1883 to complete the fleet as well as 030-1392 of the Chemin de Fer de l'Ouest.
 Finally, a 0-6-0 St Léonard and a 0-6-0 Corpet Louvet built engines were received in 1927.

 Passenger cars were Bidel wooden carriages of which twenty were double decker coaches, identical to those used on Réseau Saint-Lazare.

 A few bogie carriages manufactured for the Chemin de fer de l'État for Paris-Courseulles direct services.

 From 1924 the Chemin de Fer de Caen à la Mer equipped itself of DMUs.
 Their fleet of DMUs was composed of one Renault RS4 and four tyre Michelines.
 These were withdrawn in 1939.

+Following the D-Day landings, four Andrew Barclay 0-4-0 diesel mechanical locomotives were landed on Juno beach for use on the Courseulles to Caen route.